RaneemAlRushud/iKids/README.md

 <h1> <li> 1.
 What is "iKids" ❔  </li> </h1>

 <p align="left">
-"iKids" is a localized iOS mobile app that provides a free and safe video streaming content which entertains and educates kids/Teenagers of all age groups with popular shows and movies.
+"iKids" is a localized iOS mobile app that provides a free, safe, and non-profit video streaming content which entertains and educates kids/Teenagers of all age groups with popular shows and movies.